g8ecj/irrigate/www/CUSTOMISATION.md

-"y":                int        % (0-(100-h)) of distance down from top of image map "w":                int        % (0-100) width of box drawn no image map "h":                int        % (0-100) height of box drawn on image map "zoom":             int        optional zoom factor.
-Determines whether to try and show name of the zone "selectable":       bool       if the user can select it for programming "name":             alphanum   plain text displayable name
+"y":                int        % (0-(100-h)) of distance down from top of image map "w":                int        % (0-100) width of box drawn no image map "h":                int        % (0-100) height of box drawn on image map "selectable":       bool       if the user can select it for programming "name":             alphanum   plain text displayable name